YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 - Review Getting Starteed Guide and Reference Guide - Do you need a FAQ
 - To improve organization use headers and group similar questions
-- If adding FAQ focus on useful features, what makes Tool/App Cool, User Questions
+- If adding FAQ focus on useful features, what makes Project Cool, User Questions
 	- Note this items should also be covered in Getting Started Guide and Reference
 - Items to possible inclued
 	- FAQ
 	- Cheatsheets
 	- Videos
-	- Forumn
+	- Forum
 	- Knowledge Base

 ---